zhxkalil/zhxkalil/README.md

 - 👋 Hi, I’m @zhxkalil
-- 👀 I’m interested in ...
+- 👀 I’m interested in kali and network security and python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning network security and python
 - 💞️ I’m looking to collaborate on .
-- 📫 How to reach me ...
+- 📫 How to reach me https:\\t.me\kalizhx

 <!---
 zhxkalil/zhxkalil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.